cfrm17/baseCorrelationApproach/README.md

 In the approach, the procedure involves four steps.
 The first step is to determine the implied correlation for each tranche of a specified index trade, which is named the “Source Trade” on the template.
 From the implied correlation, we could get the implied expected loss of each tranche, denoted as  for ith tranche with attachment point and detachment point  .
 For example, the standard North America index is tranched into 6 tranches with  .

-Step two is to convert the expected loss of each tranche into a base correlation curve, by using the pricing model (see https://finpricing.com/lib/EqCallable.html ) in reverse to match expected loss function for a series of synthetically created equity tranches
+Step two is to convert the expected loss of each tranche into a base correlation curve, by using the pricing model in reverse to match expected loss function for a series of synthetically created equity tranches

 (1)